Strippers at LA strip club want to join actors' union - KTVZ

 “Strippers are live entertainers, and while some aspects of their job are unique, they have much in common with other Equity members who dance for a living,” said Actors’ Equity President Kate Shindle.
 “In my conversations with them, these dancers reported consistent compensation issues – including significant wage theft – along with health and safety risks and violations.
 They want health insurance and other benefits, like workers’ compensation.”

 Strippers at the club have been holding informational pickets since March to protest working conditions, ever since two performers wer fired eand more than a dozen others signed a petition demanding their reinstatement.
-A dozen strippers have been locked out of working at the club since then, they say, and an unfair labor practice complaint was filed against management with the NLRB.
+There have been 15 strippers locked out of working at the club since then, they say, and an unfair labor practice complaint was filed against management with the NLRB.
+The union is arguing that those locked out strippers should be allowed to vote in the union election.

+A stripper who goes by the name Velveeta, who said she hasn’t worked since March, said in an interview Wednesday that $50,000 in donations has been raised for an “action fund,” similar to a strike fund, to help support the locked out strippers.

+She is surviving on help from the fund, she said, and from savings and some acting jobs while some of the strippers have found work at other clubs.
+She wants to have a union to improve working conditions at Star Garden, rather than have to find work elsewhere.

 There has not been a union of strippers in the United States since the nation’s only unionized strip club, the Lusty Lady in San Francisco, closed in 2013, according to Actors Equity.